-If you subscribe today, you will start with the Spring 2018 issue.
+If you subscribe today, you will start with the Summer 2018 issue.

 Education is the main objective of this video-series.
 Because we believe that it’s the little things that make a big difference; a change in expression, the length of a pause, the smoothness of a transition, these video segments are edited as little as possible to give you the whole picture of how each horse and rider progress.